Daniel P Gross

 Why journal?

 When people think “journaling”, they often picture a notebook and a pen.
-I’ve done that, but my biggest problem was always friction: I handwrite a lot slower than I think, and the handwriting itself felt like an impediment to getting my thoughts out.
+I’ve done that in the past, but my biggest problem was always friction: I handwrite a lot slower than I think, and the handwriting itself felt like an impediment to getting my thoughts out.
 Typing on my phone or computer was somewhat faster, but it was far too easy to get distracted by notifications, apps, etc.

 The workflow (Apple Notes + MacWhisper + local LLM)